md685-njit/Assignment-1/README.md

 - **`OPENAI_API_KEY is not set`.** The key was set in a different terminal window, or the window was closed.
 Set it again (section 10).
 - **`API generation failed after 3 attempts`, with `401` in the message.** The key is wrong or was deleted.
 Create a new key and set it again.
 - **The same message with `429`, or with a mention of quota or credit.** The account has no credit yet, or the first payment is still processing.
 Check the Billing page, wait a few minutes, and run the same command again.
 - **The same message with `404`, or saying that the model does not exist.** Check that `conditions.json` is unchanged.
-If it is, contact the instructor.
+If it is, contact me.
 - **The run stopped partway for any other reason.** Run the same command again.
 It resumes where it stopped.
 If the same error keeps coming back, contact the instructor with the last few lines of the output.